 Safety and security

-Telecare systems enhance safety and security by providing features like door/window sensors, smoke detectors, carbon monoxide detectors, and flood sensors.
+Telecare systems enhance safety and security by providing features like door/window sensors, smoke detectors and fire alarms, carbon monoxide detectors, and flood sensors.
 These sensors can alert individuals or their caregivers to potential hazards, enabling quick response and preventive measures.

 Remote Communication